geddzzy/GuardSweep/README.md

 - Deep Process Analysis: Monitors new processes and their full command-line arguments to uncover malware masquerading as legitimate system tools.
 Includes behavioral analytics to detect suspicious, rapid process creation.
 - Threat-Intelligence Driven File Scanning: Scans every new file with YARA for signature-based threats and automatically checks file hashes against the VirusTotal API to leverage community intelligence.
 - Network Connection Monitoring: Integrates the Spamhaus DROP feed to detect and block connections to known malicious subnets and command-and-control servers.
-- Windows Persistence Detection: Watches critical Windows Registry autorun keys to alert on common persistence techniques used by malware to survive reboots.
+- Windows Persistence Detection: Monitors critical areas like Registry autorun keys and new Scheduled Tasks to detect common persistence techniques.
 - Automated Response: Capable of automatically terminating suspicious processes, quarantining malicious files, and blocking malicious network IPs via the system firewall.
 - Cross-Platform & Modular: Built with a modular design for easy extension and supports both Windows and Linux environments.